core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * It updates the protection of CoAP responses with OSCORE originally specified in {{Section 8.3 of RFC8613}}, as defined in {{sec-updated-response-protection}} of this document.

-Furtheremore, this document specifies a method that two peers can use to update their OSCORE identifiers.
+Furthermore, this document specifies a method that two peers can use to update their OSCORE identifiers.
 This can be run as a stand-alone procedure, or instead embedded in a KUDOS execution.

 ## Terminology ## {#terminology}